 Doctors have been trained to work in ways that lean toward “rational”: a patient presents with a set of symptoms and the doctor follows established procedures to diagnose and treat.
 However, in some instances doctors find themselves confronted with a choice between alternative and equally viable treatment options.
 In these situations, the physician’s feelings and attitudes, together with their evaluation of the patient, are much more likely to influence the outcome.
 This has enormous implications for market researchers, as illuminating physician and patient journeys throughout the healthcare experience are crucial in efforts to develop sound insights.

 With this in mind, Mojo Brand Development, a UK-based healthcare market research specialist, and FocusVision agreed to jointly conduct a small exploratory project looking at human influences on physician decision-making.
-We set out to employ two FocusVision technologies, Revelation and InterVu, for applying established qualitative tasks.
+We set out to employ two FocusVision technologies, Revelation (capturing thoughts, experiences, and responses) and InterVu (video interviews), for applying established qualitative tasks.
 These technologies were used in two phases of the research:

 - First, physicians captured their thoughts, experiences, and responses within the Revelation app.
 This provided information close to the moment of decision/action and reduced the time to post-rationalize or “medicalize” their decisions.

-- Second, a follow-up web-cam IDI was conducted, via the InterVu platform, to review all cases and broaden exploration to the physicians’ wider caseload, if appropriate.
+- Second, a follow-up webcam in-depth interview (IDI) was conducted, via the InterVu platform for video interviews, to review all cases and broaden exploration to the physicians’ wider caseload, if appropriate.

 The research effectively got closer to the real people involved; both the doctors themselves and their versions of their patients.
 It uncovered how human and emotional factors can intermix with normal practices and protocols.